-Costa Rica announced the reopening of its border to all U.S. residents starting on November 1st.
+Costa Rica announced the reopening of its border to all foreign visitors on November 1st, 2020.

 If you are considering visiting Costa Rica, here are six important things to know before planning your vacation.